corerd/GmailPythonAPI/README.md

 python gmailapi.py
 ```
 The script search for the `token.pickle` file to read the **access token** and,
-if it is expired, a new one will be requested and saved to the same file.
+if it is expired, a new one will be requested and saved to the same file
+without any further user interaction.

 If no valid **OAuth 2.0 tokens** are found, the script search for the
 `credentials.json` file and, if found, will start the user consent process